 - $90 annual fee after the first year unless you have a U.S. Bank Platinum checking account (which has a $24.95 monthly fee unless you meet certain requirements)

-- Must qualify for a $100,000 line with less than 70% CLTV to be eligible for the best rates
+- Must qualify for a $100,000 line with less than 70% combined loan-to-value (CLTV) ratio to be eligible for the best rates

 - Maximum HELOC is $750,000 in all states except California, where the limit rises to $1 million

 Best for: Low introductory rate

 Bank of America is a traditional bank with a long history.
 It’s trying to stay competitive in a world where borrowers can often get everything they need online.
 Like all large institutions, its size can be both an asset and a liability.

 - Receive a lower variable introductory rate for six months

 - Convert part or all of your variable-rate HELOC balance to a fixed-rate loan with no fee ($5,000 minimum applies)

 - No closing costs on lines of credit up to $1 million, no application fees, and no annual fee